 The user base: A large user base has its advantages.
-Every product release your competitors have more chances to dominate the market.
+Every product release have more chances to dominate the market.
 They are in a better position to get press coverage and close deals with other companies.

 Design and User Experience: How well designed is their product?
 Do they use the user experience as a differentiator?.